top of page

 I fell in love with stars and telescopes at Wesleyan's famed Van Vleck Observatories.
 Aside from condensed matter physics, it has remained my other great passion.

 Shown left is the Clark Refractor of Van Vleck Observatories.
 I worked there as an observer for some years doing parallax measurements and avoiding sleep.
-This beautiful old instrument has more than a hundred years of star history.
+This beautiful old instrument has more than a hundred and fifty years of star history.

 bottom of page